Mental Health Facilities Harrison County, WV

 Highland/clarksburg Hospital

-Highland/clarksburg Hospital is one of mental health facilities in Harrison County, West Virginia, located at 3 Hospital Plaza, 26301 zip code.
+Highland/clarksburg Hospital is a mental health facility in Harrison County, WV, located at 3 Hospital Plaza in the 26301 zip code.
 Highland/clarksburg Hospital provides hospital inpatient treatment.
-Highland/clarksburg Hospital provides trauma therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
-Highland/clarksburg Hospital also supports people requiring dual diagnosis treatment, LGBT and veterans.
-Additional services provided at Highland/clarksburg Hospital include diet and exercise counseling, intensive case management and education services.
+Highland/clarksburg Hospital provides cognitive behavioral therapy, couples/family therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Highland/clarksburg Hospital also supports people with PTSD, clients referred from the court/judicial system and people with HIV or AIDS.
+Additional services offered by Highland/clarksburg Hospital consist of family psychoeducation, diet and exercise counseling and case management.

 Learn More